kbressem/image-labeler/README.md

 ## How to use
 Adapt the `labels.txt` file to implement custom labels.
 Each category should be in a single line.
 Different classes should be separeted by a Colon.
 An unlimited number of categories and classes is supported.

 After start press `Ctrl+O` (or `Cmd+O` on Mac) to open an image directory.
-Depening on the number of images and number of subdirectories, loading can take some time and the programm might become unresponsive.
-Please be patient.
+Depening on the number of images and number of subdirectories, loading can take some time and the programm might appear unresponsive.

 The previous or next image can be selected with the arrow keys.
 Each time the arrow keys are pressed, labels will be written to a file (`ORIGINALNAME_annotation.txt`) in the same directory as the Image file.